nesk/network.js/README.md

 A __JavaScript__ library, entirely written in ES6, to measure various aspects of a connection.
 It can accurately estimate a bandwidth/latency between a client (using a web browser) and a server (running a specific script).

+## **THE PROJECT IS ON HOLD**

+I'm not working on Network.js anymore because I don't have time for it.
+It will stay on hold until I found some time to work on it or until someone wants to become the new maintainer of this project.

+Contact me on my e-mail address (see my Github profile) if you want to become the new maintainer of Network.js.

 ## Installation

 Use Bower or download an archive [from the releases page](https://github.com/nesk/network.js/releases):